 In Mexico, if you park illegally, the police will take your front license plate.
 Local residents visit the police department and pay a fine; most tourists won’t notice it until they return the car and are charged a fee.
 Make sure both plates are on the car when you leave the agency.

 If you do rent online, we recommend that you only rent through the company website rather than through a third party.
-See this link at Travel Advisor to read complaints from someone who used Orbitz.
+See this link at Trip Advisor to read complaints from someone who used Orbitz.

 Gas station scams